-Hua Hin Beach, just a few hours by car, train or bus from Bangkok, is one of the most popular beaches in Thailand.
-The beach itself is a long, flat stretch of sand that slopes gently into the ocean, and it's surrounded by a small town with plenty of hotels, resorts and guest houses as well as places to eat and drink.
+Hua Hin, a seaside town just a few hours by car, train, or bus from Bangkok, is home to some of the most popular beaches in Thailand, which are nestled on the Gulf of Thailand in the southern Thai province of Prachuap Khiri Khan.
+Here, you can expect a long, flat stretch of sand that slopes gently into the ocean, surrounded by a small town with plenty of upscale hotels, resorts, and guest houses as well as places to drink and eat fresh seafood.

-Hua Hin is very easy to get to from Bangkok.
-There are daily trains from Bangkok's Hua Lumpong Station that take about three hours.
-There are also multiple government buses each day from Bangkok's Southern Bus Terminal and from Victory Monument (minibuses).
+Hua Hin is very easy and affordable to get to from Bangkok.
+There are daily trains from Bangkok's Hua Lumpong Station that take about three hours, and there are also multiple government buses (small, mini-busses) that leave every day from Bangkok's Southern Bus Terminal and from Victory Monument.

-Hua Hin attracts lots of local tourists and lots of Europeans, and during high season the beach can be packed.
-Around town there are probably as many German and Italian restaurants as there are Thai ones.
+Hua Hin attracts lots of local tourists and lots of Europeans year round, and during the high season, restaurants, beaches, and local attractions can get quite crowded.
+However, due to this mixture of common tourists, expect to find as many German and Italian restaurants as there are Thai ones.

 If you're not lounging on the beach or your resort's pool, consider horseback riding.
 In Hua Hin, there are always horses available for rent and guides who will lead you if you are not an experienced rider.
 You can also hike up the nearby mountains or travel a little farther to one of the country's prettiest national parks, Khao Sam Roi Yot.